CursedWizard/editorjs-book/README.md

 cd editor-js-book/backend/
 npm install
 cd js/
-# create info.json file and fill it with following line: { "chapterDir": "./chapters" }
+# create info.json file and fill it with the following line: { "chapterDir": "./chapters" }
-# or give it any path you want but make sure that folder with this name exists
+# or give it any path you want but make sure a folder with the name specified exists
 echo "{ \"chapterDir\": \"./chapters\" }" > info.json
 # make sure folder exists
 mkdir chapters